FreeRidePGH/BikeBinder/README.markdown

         bundle install
         rake db:populate

 ### After each time you pull updates

 * Install missing (or out of date) gems
-* Reinitialize and repopulate the database
+* Reinitialize and repopulate the database (see seeding approaches for details)

         bundle install
         rake db:populate